Bloodstone | Meaning and Properties

 Being graded 7 on Mohs scale of mineral hardness means bloodstone is a relatively hard material which makes it relatively easy to work with.

-The photo at the top of our page is courtesy of James St. John - Flickr.
+The photo at the top of this article is courtesy of James St. John - Flickr.

 Our Collection of Bloodstone